Tanishk-Sharma/Automation/FTP Upload/README.md

 The program takes some input to begin working:
 * The location of the zipfile to upload
 * FTP credentials

 ...
 Yep, that's about it.

 There is another code where I take name of individual files and put them into a single zip file!

 See it <a href="https://github.com/Tanishk-Sharma/Automation/tree/master/Zip%20Creator#zip-creator">here</a>

+The 2 codes can be used together to form part of a pipeline!